Diana Chang

 Diana Chang (張粲芳; 1924 – February 19, 2009) was a Chinese American novelist and poet.
 She is best known for her novel The Frontiers of Love, one of the earliest novels by an Asian American woman.
 She is considered to be the first American-born Chinese to publish a novel in the United States.

 Early life

-Chang was born in New York City to a Chinese father, Kuang Chi Chang, and Eurasian mother, Eva Mary Lee Wah Chang, but spent her youngest years in China, including Beijing, Nanjing, and Shanghai.
-She attended high school in New York, and graduated cum laude from Barnard College in 1949 where she majored in English, focusing on British and American Poets.
-While an undergraduate at Barnard, Chang had 3 of her poems published by Poetry Magazine, including her work "At The Window."
+Chang was born in New York City to a Chinese father, Kuang Chi Chang, and Eurasian mother, Eva Mary Lee Wah Chang, and spent her youngest years in China, including Beijing, Nanjing, and Shanghai.
+She attended high school in New York, and graduated cum laude from Barnard College in 1949 where she majored in English, focusing on British and American poets.
+While an undergraduate at Barnard, Chang had 3 of her poems published by Poetry Magazine, including "At The Window."

 Career

-After graduation, Chang worked as a book editor at three reputable publishing houses: Avon Books, Bobbs-Merrill, A. A. Wyn).
+After graduation, Chang worked as a book editor at three publishing houses: Avon Books, Bobbs-Merrill, A. A. Wyn).
 She also worked as the editor for the PEN-sponsored journal American Pen and as a creative writing teacher at Barnard College.